sungsoo-ahn/2025/_posts/2025-04-28-lost-in-prediction.md

 <br>

-**Repurpusing the LLM analyses for a subsequent prediction model:** The previous experiment revealed the LLM's ability to generate insightful analyses of tweets and financial data.
+**Re-purposing the LLM analyses for a subsequent prediction model:** The previous experiment revealed the LLM's ability to generate insightful analyses of tweets and financial data.
 To leverage this capability, we utilize these analyses as inputs for a dedicated prediction model to predict the S&P 500 'direction change'.

 This approach addresses limitations of both previous experiments:
 * Instead of relying on the embedding-based approach, which struggled to aggregate diverse narratives, we leverage the LLM's ability to produce concise analyses.